With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 Dining out and groceries are also cheaper in Lisbon.
 A meal at a mid-range restaurant for two might cost €50 in Lisbon, compared to €85 in Washington, D.C.
 Grocery staples like milk, bread, and fruits can be up to 40-50% cheaper.

 However, it’s worth noting that local salaries in Lisbon are significantly lower, so while it’s cost-effective for expats, the local purchasing power is also more limited.
+See the complete comparison between the cost of living in Portugal vs USA.

 Cost of Living in Lisbon vs UK